Feds use rare veto to block Alaska copper, gold mine plan - NewsBreak

 Feds use rare veto to block Alaska copper, gold mine plan

-The U.S. Environmental Protection Agency on Tuesday effectively vetoed a proposed copper and gold mine in a remote region of southwest Alaska that is coveted by mining interests but that also supports the world’s largest sockeye salmon fishery.
+JUNEAU, Alaska — (AP) — The U.S. Environmental Protection Agency took an unusually strong step Tuesday in blocking a proposed mine heralded by backers as the most significant undeveloped copper and gold resource in the world, with the agency citing as unacceptable impacts the project could have on a rich Alaska aquatic ecosystem that supports the world's largest sockeye salmon fishery.

-The move by the agency, heralded by Alaska Native tribes and environment alists who have long pushed for it, deals a potentially devastating blow to the proposed Pebble Mine and comes while an earlier rejection of a key federal permit for the project remains unresolved.
+The move, cheered by Alaska Native tribes and environmentalists and condemned by some state officials and mining interests, deals a heavy blow to the proposed Pebble Mine.
+The intended site is in a remote area of southwest Alaska's Bristol Bay region, about 200 miles (322 kilometers) southwest of Anchorage.

+It's accessible only by helicopter and snowmobile in winter, developer Pebble Limited Partnership said in a permit application with the U.S. Army Corps of Engineers.
+As proposed, it called for a mining rate of up to 73 million tons a year.

 The veto is a victory for the environment, economy and tribes of Alaska's Bristol Bay region, which have fought the proposal for more than a decade, said Joel Reynolds, western director and senior attorney with the Natural Resources Defense Council.

-The mine would have jeopardized the region’s salmon fishery, which brings thousands of jobs to the area and supplies about half the world’s sockeye salmon, Reynolds said.
+The mine would have jeopardized the region’s salmon fishery, which brings 15,000 jobs to the area and supplies about half the world’s sockeye salmon, Reynolds said.
+The 2022 harvest was more than 60 million fish, state officials reported last year.

-The Pebble deposit is near the headwaters of the Bristol Bay watershed, which supports a bounty of salmon “unrivaled anywhere in North America," the EPA has said.
+“It’s a victory for science over politics.
+For biodiversity over extinction.
+For democracy over corporate power," Reynolds said.

-The agency, citing an analysis by the U.S. Army Corps of Engineers, said discharges of dredged or fill material to build and operate the proposed mine site would result in a loss of nearly 100 miles (160 kilometers) of stream habitat, as well as wetland areas.
+The EPA, citing an analysis by the U.S. Army Corps of Engineers, said discharges of dredged or fill material to build and operate the proposed mine site would result in a loss of about 100 miles (160 kilometers) of stream habitat, as well as wetlands.

 The Pebble partnership has maintained the project can coexist with salmon.
 The partnership's website says the deposit is at the upper reaches of three “very small tributaries” and expresses confidence any impacts on the fishery “in the unlikely event of an incident” would be “minimal.”

-Alaska Gov. Mike Dunleavy, a Republican, said the EPA's veto constituted a “dangerous precedent” that could have ramifications down the road for development in the state.
-State Attorney General Treg Taylor also called the decision “legally indefensible” and a subversion of Alaska's permitting process.
+Republican Alaska Gov. Mike Dunleavy said the EPA's veto was a dangerous precedent that could affect future development in the state, while state Attorney General Treg Taylor said the agency's action was “legally indefensible."

 "Alarmingly, it lays the foundation to stop any development project, mining or non-mining, in any area of Alaska with wetlands and fish-bearing streams,” Dunleavy said.

-Tuesday's announcement represents the latest blow to the project.
-Late in former President Donald Trump's term in 2020, the Army Corps of Engineers denied a key permit for the project.
-An appeal filed by the Pebble partnership is pending.

-The EPA's decision said it is prohibiting certain waters from being used as disposal sites for the discharge of material for the construction and operation of the project Pebble proposed.
-The decision also prohibits future proposals to build or operate a mine to develop the deposit that would result in the same or greater level of impacts and imposes restrictions related to future proposals to develop the deposit.

-Sen. Lisa Murkowski, an Alaska Republican, said she opposed the mine, but added the EPA's veto shouldn't be allowed to jeopardize future mining operations in the state.
+Sen. Lisa Murkowski, an Alaska Republican, said she opposed the mine but said the EPA's veto shouldn't be allowed to jeopardize future mining operations in the state.

 “To be clear: I oppose Pebble.
 To be equally clear: I support responsible mining in Alaska, which is a national imperative.
-This determination must not serve as precedent to target any other project in our state and must be the only time EPA ever uses its veto authority under the Clean Water Act in Alaska," Murkowski said.
+This determination must not serve as precedent to target any other project in our state and must be the only time EPA ever uses its veto authority under the Clean Water Act in Alaska," Murkowski said in a statement.

 “Now, we will have a thriving Bristol Bay salmon run for generations to come,” she said.

-Tribes in the Bristol Bay region in 2010 petitioned the EPA to pursue protections for the area under the federal Clean Water Act.
+Tribes in the Bristol Bay region in 2010 petitioned the EPA to protect the area under the federal Clean Water Act.
 Alannah Hurley, executive director of United Tribes of Bristol Bay, said that to call the EPA announcement “welcome news is an understatement.”

-The EPA during the Obama administration proposed restrictions on large-scale mining in the region that were never finalized.
-The Pebble partnership said the proposed restrictions were based on hypothetical mine plans and argued the project should be allowed to go through the permitting process.

-In 2017, during the Trump administration, the parties reached a settlement giving the Pebble partnership time to file a permit application with the Corps of Engineers, which it did.
-Eventually the EPA withdrew the proposed restrictions, leading to a court challenge from mine critics.

-The project is about 200 miles (320 kilometers) southwest of Anchorage.
-The nearest villages are within about 20 miles (32 kilometers) of the deposit.

-The EPA's action ignores the rights of Alaska to see development on more than 300 square miles (777 square kilometers) of its land and ignores the interests of the rural villages in the area whose residents could benefit from jobs and economic development, Shively said.
+Tim Bristol, executive director with the group SalmonState, lauded the EPA's decision, saying it “may be the most popular thing the federal government has ever done for Alaska.”

+The EPA's decision is the latest in a years-long back-and-forth over the project that has spanned administrations.

 Leila Kimbrell, executive director for the Resource Development Council for Alaska Inc., called the EPA's decision “a dangerous abuse of power and federal overreach.”
-The National Mining Association also said in a statement that the EPA's decision is “is in stark contrast to national and global realities” due to “skyrocketing minerals demands and the fragility of our global supply chains.”
+The National Mining Association, citing high demand for minerals and fragile global supply chains, said domestic mining has “never been more important.”
+It said EPA's decision is “in stark contrast to national and global realities.”

 Whittle reported from Portland, Maine.